utah-cs3550-fa25/assignments/hw7.md

 **Phase 4** is worth 15 points.
 It is graded on:

 - Your instance must run your web application
-- All stylesheets, favicons, images, and links should work.
+- All stylesheets, images, and links should work.
 - Login/logout should work.
 - Recipe editing and recipe photos (including upload) should work)